 Except for council-sponsored fundraisers, all other fundraising projects require the submission of the Unit Money-Earning Application, No. 34427, to the local council.
 To ensure conformity with all Scouting standards on earning money, leaders should be familiar with the eight guides listed on the back of the application and in the financial record books.

 OTHER HELPS

-Additional information concerning unit budget plans, the treasurer's responsibilities, camp savings, forms, and records can be found in these publications: Troop/Team Record Book, No. 34508, and the Varsity Scout Leaders Guidebook, No. 34827.
-It is recommended that units use one of the commercial software programs developed for Scouting units, such as TroopMaster.
-These tools are great for keeping track of individual youth accounts.
-They are usually advertised in the back of Scouting magazine.
+Additional information concerning unit budget plans, the treasurer's responsibilities, camp savings, forms, and records can be found in Troop Record Book, No. 34508.

 The Troop Operating Budget Worksheet